-Mr. Pelland has accumulated an important experience within various organizations in the financial sector.
-He holds a master's degree in administration (MBA) with a specialization in finance from the Université de Sherbrooke and a bachelor's degree in commercial science (BCom) with an option in finance and international management from the University of Ottawa.
-He is also a Chartered Financial Analyst (CFA) charter holder.
+With more than 25 years of experience in portfolio management, Mr. Pelland holds a Master of Business Administration (MBA) with a specialization in finance from the University of Sherbrooke and a Bachelor of Commerce (B.Com.) with a major in finance and international management from the University of Ottawa.
+He also qualified as a Chartered Financial Analyst (CFA).